-I am a graduate of Walt Whitman High School and a current undergraduate at Harvard University.
-I am working toward receiving a Bachelors degree in Comparative Religions with a Minor in Biology, and I am studying on the pre-medical track.
+I am a graduate of Walt Whitman High School and a current Senior at Harvard University.
+I am a pre-medical student who has been accepted to medical school, and I am a Slavic Languages and Literatures Major.
 I have tutored private clients in elementary, middle, and high school math for years; worked with disabled students on improving communication and academic skills through the "Best Buddies" program; and taught English language to Russian speakers during a U.S. State Department study abroad scholarship in Moldova.
 Though I tutor a wide range of subjects, I am most passionate about English, Math, and Public Speaking.
 In my experience, preparing students for Standardized Testing is immensely satisfying (especially in the Writing and Reading sections) as so much of a student's success is based on their mastery of testing techniques and strategies.
 I also firmly believe that Public Speaking, as well as organizational skills, are critical to a student's level of confidence and advancement in any subject.
 I understand that each individual student has a unique approach to learning, and I try to pinpoint the most effective study and comprehension strategies for each of my students, so that he or she feels that his or her time is being used effectively, and so he or she can utilize new tools for success in future classes.
 In my spare time, I enjoy theater (whether that be participating as a performer or singing along to songs in the car), soccer, dance, and reading.

-Undergraduate Degree: Harvard University - Current Undergrad, Undecided
+Undergraduate Degree: Harvard University - Current Undergrad Student, Biomedical Sciences

 SAT Math: 780